 Cost of Living

 Osaka’s cost of living is higher than most of Japan—though not as high as Tokyo.
 Relative to other countries in Asia, the cost of living in Japan is closer to that of western nations.
 Past students have mentioned that establishing and adhering to a budget at the beginning of the term was a strategy that helped manage any financial stress.
-Check out our budget sheet to get an idea of what life in Osaka might look like financially.

 ACCESS in ACADEMICS